pixelant/pxa_social_feed/Documentation/Configuration/Index.rst

    For Facebook and Instagram tokens you will be able to choose from what page to fetch posts.
 For Instagram account you will need to select the connected page to that account.

-   For Twitter or Youtube you need to enter their accounts IDs.
+   For Twitter or YouTube you need to enter their accounts IDs.

 Scheduler task
 ^^^^^^^^^^^^^^